 The Authority has been working, and will continue to work, directly with the State Water Board in the separate water rights process.
-The Authority submitted the Application to Appropriate Water for the Sites Reservoir Project to the State Water Board Division of Water Rights on May 10, 2022, via the Water Rights Online Forum and directly to the State Water Board Division of Water Rights (Sites Project Authority 2022c).
-On August 26, 2022, the State Water Board provided an "Acceptance of Incomplete Application" in a letter that requested additional information be submitted by the Authority.
-The Authority responded to the letter and submitted materials to supplement the application on January 6, 2023 (Sites Project Authority 2023a).
-The application supplement included an updated water availability analysis using multiple analytical methods with varying levels of conservatism developed by the Authority (Sites Project Authority 2023a).
-The Authority developed the methods described below to provide estimates of unappropriated water based on historical hydrology and current regulatory conditions.
+The Authority submitted the Application to Appropriate Water for the Sites Reservoir Project to the State Water Board Division of Water Rights on May 10, 2022, via the Water Rights Online Forum and directly to the State Water Board Division of Water Rights (Sites Project Authority 2022b).
+The application contained all required information.
+It included a water availability analysis using three different analytical methods with varying levels of conservatism (Sites Project Authority 2022b).
+The three methods are estimates of unappropriated water based on the following:

-- A calculation of unappropriated water using historical stream gage data minus downstream demands through the Delta (equal to the face value of water rights or maximum historical diversion) with Project-specific instream flow requirements incorporated. - Water availability based on CALSIM II modeling.

-• A comparison of unimpaired flow at three points of interest and the aggregated face value of water rights in the Sacramento River to address the State Water Board's request of a watershed-wide analysis.
+- Historical stream gage data minus downstream demands (equal to the face value of water rights or maximum historical diversion) with Project-specific instream flow requirements incorporated. - Unappropriated water based on CALSIM II modeling. - A comparison of unimpaired flow at three points of interest and the aggregated face value of water rights in the Sacramento River to address the State Water Board's request of a watershed-wide analysis.